Pud de Chocolate, Canela y Chile – Chocolate Pudding with Cinnamon and Chile Recipe

 Any recipe that involves separating eggs seems always to be a hit with younger chefs, and this one is safe if they are not very experienced in the kitchen.
 It does still require the use of the stove, so be cautious about burns.

 This recipe, comments, and photos are courtesy of Cynthia Detterick-Pineda of Andrews, TX.

-2 squares (2 ounces) unsweetened chocolate, finely chopped
+- 2 (2-ounce) squares unsweetened chocolate, finely chopped

 In a 2-quart saucepan over medium heat, combine the sugar, cornstarch, and salt.
 With a whisk, stir in the milk and chocolate.
 NOTE: I prefer to use chocolate shavings or grated chocolate* so it melts quick and even.
 Stir this mixture until it becomes thick and bubbly, and then cook for 2 minutes more, continuing to stir constantly.
 Remove the pan from the heat.

 In a small bowl, combine 1/4 cup of the hot chocolate mixture to the beaten egg yolks, stirring constantly while adding.